ariguillegp/dotfiles/README.md

 * Clone the repository.
 * Change the name of the dotfiles directory to .dotfiles.
 * Go into the directory.
-* Take a look into the install scripts to chnage any user related information.
+* Take a look into the install scripts to change any user related information.
 * Run the install scripts.

 ## Prerequisites